freeamac/MacMedia/README.md

 # Development

 A virtual environment should be set up with the imports defined in the *requirements.txt* file.
+Additionally it is helpful to install `gunicorn` to run the Flask application under this server to mimic the Azure deployed server environment.

 ## Developer Linting